Last Updated on

 Taking a taxi during the day time is completely safe in Colombia.
 But when it comes to doing the same thing at night, it’s harder to say it is safe.
 Hence, it is important to make sure while visiting Bogota, Colombia, to avoid taking roadside taxis during the night.
 However, if you really want to go somewhere (bar, hotel or restaurant), then consider booking a taxi from a taxi app.
 In that case, you will have at least someone to raise a complaint to if you end-up in any sort of taxi trouble.

 Do Not Consider Uber For Your Taxi Bookings

 Another not-to-do thing in Bogota related to taxis is that they never rely on Uber.
 You must be wondering why not to use Uber in Bogota despite the fact that it is one of the world’s most popular taxi companies, right?
-Well, it is because Uber is not a registered taxi service in Columbia.
+Well, it is because Uber is not a registered taxi service in Colombia.
 But, people still use it.
 Well, you can also use it, but I would recommend you not to completely rely on it.
 And if you do not want to use it, ask the hotel staff to assist you.

 Don’t Have This Misconceptions That Every Coffee In Bogota Tastes Great

-Indeed, the country of Columbia is known for some of the finest coffee in the world.
+Indeed, the country of Colombia is known for some of the finest coffee in the world.
 Colombian coffee is also exported in most parts of the world.
-But, that doesn’t mean you will get the best coffee everywhere in Columbia.
+But, that doesn’t mean you will get the best coffee everywhere in Colombia.
 In big cities like Bogota, you will find many cafes serving delicious taste in their range of coffee.
 But if you step out of the big cities, you will get disappointed by not finding the exact same taste.
 That’s indeed a shocking truth, but all true!

 Never Say No To Dance